scabench/l4j-tp1/README.md

 ### Demonstrating the Vulnerability using a Test

 This requires unix or macos.
-It is easy to port this project to windowsm,
+It is easy to port this project to windows.

 A unit test is provided to demonstrate the vulnerability.
 The test requires a ldap server providing vulnerable code, the respective executable is provided by the project, it is defined in a separate project [https://github.com/jensdietrich/Log4J-RCE-Proof-Of-Concept](https://github.com/jensdietrich/Log4J-RCE-Proof-Of-Concept) based on [https://github.com/HyCraftHD/Log4J-RCE-Proof-Of-Concept](https://github.com/HyCraftHD/Log4J-RCE-Proof-Of-Concept).
 The test fixture will handle startup and shutdown of the ldap server.